Report Detailing Harassment At NPR Cites 'High Level Of Distrust' Of Management

 "Attempts to curtail Mr. Oreskes' conduct and attention to women were not successful," the report stated.
 "While management made multiple attempts to counsel Mr. Oreskes about his conduct, he was not deterred from pursuing conversations and dinner meetings with women inside and outside of NPR that were inappropriate and served a nonbusiness purpose."
 Oreskes was forced to resign on Nov.
 1.

-In an interview on Tuesday, NPR Board Chairman Paul Haaga compared the process of reviewing Oreskes like "whack-a-mole."
+In an interview on Tuesday, NPR Board Chairman Paul Haaga compared the process of reviewing Oreskes to "whack-a-mole."

 "Remonstrations were effective in stopping one behavior, but not in stopping all behaviors that should have stopped," Haaga said.
 "We didn't know that he was going to solicit dates outside NPR."